digital-brew/create-plugin/packages/controls/src/posts-controls/README.md

 ```

 How to use it in edit.js.
 If you want to give users the ability to select the postType to render, just pass an array of the postType's name & slug.
 Keep in mind some postTypes have different data available, so you'll have to deal with that in your block.

+You can also show/hide the following controls:
+titleToggle, dateToggle, authorToggle, excerptToggle, featuredImageToggle, categorySelector

 ```
 import { controls } from '@blockhandbook/controls';